seanjmcm/VDetect/writeup_SMcM.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on seven scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.

+The seven scales were as follows:

+* .75
+* 1.0
+* 1.25
+* 1.5
+* 1.75
+* 2.0
+* 2.25

+Including all the scales increases dramatically the likelihood of a vehicle discovery.

 As you can see in the previous image, there were considerable false flags.
 In order to mitigate this, I used the add_heat function developed in the module.

 ```def add_heat(heatmap, bbox_list):
     # Iterate through list of bboxes